pexip/os-flit/doc/pyproject_toml.rst

         "License :: OSI Approved :: MIT License",
     ]
     requires-python = ">=3.5"
-    dynamic = ["version", "description"]
+    dynamic = ['version', 'description']

 The allowed fields are:

 name
   The name your package will have on PyPI.
 This field is required.
-For Flit, this name, with any hyphens replaced by underscores, is also the default value of the import name (see :ref:`pyproject_module` if that needs to be different).
+For Flit, this also points to your package as an import name by default (see :ref:`pyproject_module` if that needs to be different). version

-  .. versionchanged:: 3.8
-     Hyphens in the project name are now translated to underscores for the import name. version
   Version number as a string.
 If you want Flit to get this from a ``__version__`` attribute, leave it out of the TOML config and include